Professional pest control services in Wimberley, Texas

 Ongoing Monitoring & Prevention

 Pest control is not a one-time fix—especially in Texas's climate.
-After your first treatment, we set up regular visits (quarterly or bi-monthly) to watch for pest activity and refresh barriers before they wear off.
+After your first treatment, we set up recurring visits on an every-other-month to quarterly cadence (roughly every 60 to 90 days) to refresh the residual product barrier before it can weaken to the point of becoming ineffective.
 Whether you are in Woodcreek or River Mountain Ranch, our schedule fits the specific pressures in your part of Wimberley.
 Between visits, our satisfaction guarantee means if pests come back, so do we—at no extra cost.

 Do You Need Residential or Commercial Pest Control in Hays?